Suzani embroidery is a unique traditional craft and art practiced by women living in Central Asia.

 Antique rural embroideries are related to the art of the nomads and carpet designs from the ancient steppe art.

-As old cults and religions were replaced by new ones, astral symbols transformed into vegetative and floral symbols, as seen in Surkhandarya Suzanis.
-Some of the designs in Bukhara, Nurata and Shahrisabz suzanis were influenced by the professional carpet and mosaic tile designers, who worked in the courts of the Muslim rulers.
+As old cults and religions were replaced by new ones, astral symbols transformed into vegetative and floral symbols, as seen in Surkhandarya suzanis.
+Some of the designs in Bukhara, Nurata and Shahrisabz suzanis were influenced by the professional royal court carpet and mosaic tile designers of the Muslim rulers.
 They created intricate compositions with palmettes and meandering leaves, and blossoming branches of leaves and flowers with central moon or star motives.

 This ancient craft very nearly became extinct because of the advance of the Industrial Revolution and machine made textiles, and then during Soviet rule, when suzanis were expected to reflect Soviet symbols instead of the centuries old ethnic patterns.